HOMEMADE ALMOND BUTTER

 Here are a few of my favorite ways to use this delicious, creamy condiment:

-If you try this almond butter recipe or have a question, please let me know!
+I hope you loved this nut butter recipe!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.

 Easy to make at home, this raw almond butter is a staple in my kitchen.
 Spread it on sandwiches, use it in nut butter dressing and so much more!